II. INTERNSHIP OFFICE

 - Consistently approaches work with energy and a positive, constructive attitude.

-- Interest working for an international institution and in the financial inclusion sector.
+- Interested in working for an international institution and in the financial inclusion sector.

 V. INTERNSHIP CONDITIONS